 Click on the question to see the answer.

-The recent change to require electronic filing of certain taxes is based on the Department of Revenue's continuing effort to increase efficiency in the collection process.
-It is authorized by 2012 Public Chapter No. 657 (codified at Tenn.
-Code Ann.
-67-1-115 (Supp.
-2012)).
+The requirement to electronically file certain taxes is based on the Department of Revenue's continuing effort to increase efficiency in the collection process.
+It is authorized by 2012 Public Chapter No. 657 (see Tennessee Code Annotated Section 67-1-115)

 This law authorizes the Commissioner of Revenue to require that any return, including any payment that accompanies the return, be submitted electronically.
-This act applies to any tax, regulatory or other provision of law administered by the Department, including Tennessee franchise and excise taxes, sales and use tax, and the professional privilege tax.
-Additionally, under state law, the commissioner is authorized to impose, or allow third-party service providers to impose, a surcharge or convenience fee on taxpayers making payment using a credit card (Tenn.
-Code Ann.
-67-1-703 (2011)).
+This act may apply to any tax, regulatory or other provision of law administered by the Department.

 Yes.
 If the electronic filing requirement creates a hardship upon the taxpayer, the taxpayer may file any return, including any payment that accompanies the return, in paper form.
 Generally, hardship exceptions will include taxpayers who do not own a computer; taxpayers who do not have access to the internet; and taxpayers whose religious beliefs prohibit the use of computers and related technology.

 If you want to be considered for a hardship exemption, please submit a letter explaining the hardship to: Tennessee Department of Revenue, Electronic Commerce Unit, 500 Deaderick St., Nashville, TN 37242.

 The Department's electronic bank payment process allows the taxpayer to create an electronic payment by inputting the bank routing number and bank account number, along with the amount of the payment.
 This process uses only the information that is found on the front of the taxpayer's check.